patriciagaruiz/GIT-Ironhack/README.md

 ![sharks-swimming](https://user-images.githubusercontent.com/99502330/161890934-c355c48d-616a-4ac3-aa84-67fa93ead0bc.gif)

-I used 'unique' to discover the values into the main database (199 countries) and compared with the database of coordinates.
+I used 'unique' to discover the values into the main database (199 countries) and compared (merge) with the database of coordinates.
+I used 'mask' and 'loc'to update wrong values.
 Countries after cleanning database: 142

 CONCLUSION: There are more shark attacks in Northern Hemisphere